One way that many experts suggest investing is through real estate. It can potentially be a great way to diversify your investments.

-Investing through crowdfunding real estate sites is becoming a popular choice for investors who don’t want to own real estate investment properties outright.
+Investing through crowdfunding real estate sites has become a popular choice for investors who don’t want to own real estate investment properties outright.
 It allows more people to have a chance to profit from real estate investments — even without a lot of cash.

-One such crowdfunding real estate investment firm is called Rich Uncles.
-In this review, we’ll share what Rich Uncles is all about so you can decide if it’s a smart investment move for you.
+One such crowdfunding real estate investment firm is called Modiv.
+In this review, we’ll share what Modiv is all about so you can decide if it’s a smart investment move for you.

-Rich Uncles seems to be a solid choice as a real estate crowdfunding option.
-Find out how it works in our Rich Uncles review.
+Modiv is a solid choice as a real estate crowdfunding option.

 Let’s start with a brief summary of what crowdfunding real estate investing is.
 Traditional real estate investing involves purchasing rental properties outright.